 Face ID: Apple will eliminate the notch

-Gurman previously reported that Apple originally planned to include Face ID when planning its recently introduced redesigned 24-inch iMac, but the implementation of Face ID was postponed until an upcoming iMac redesign.
-Unlike iPhones and iPads, Mac laptop screens are significantly thinner, making it more difficult to incorporate the necessary sensors for Face ID, Gurman said.
-As development progresses, Apple will embed Face ID into the screens themselves, according to Gurman, making the notch on the iPhone obsolete.
-Apple analyst Ming-Chi Kuo believes such an iPhone could appear as early as 2023.
-As for the Mac desktop, Apple is continuing to work on a replacement for the 27-inch iMac, which could have a larger screen and a more powerful "M2X" chip.
-When the device will finally be unveiled is currently unknown.
+Gurman previously reported that Apple originally planned to include Face ID in its recently introduced, redesigned 24-inch iMac, but postponed its implementation until an upcoming iMac redesign.
+Unlike iPhones and iPads, Mac laptop screens are significantly thinner, making it more difficult to incorporate the necessary sensors for Face ID, according to Gurman.
+As development progresses, Apple will embed Face ID into the screens themselves, eliminating the iPhone's notch.
+Apple analyst Ming-Chi Kuo believes such an iPhone could be released as early as 2023.
+Regarding the Mac desktop, Apple is continuing to work on a replacement for the 27-inch iMac, which could feature a larger screen and a more powerful "M2X" chip.
+A final announcement for the device is currently unknown.
 (Image: Apple)